Buildstarted/buildstarted.com/_posts/2010-08-18-mvc-htmlhelper-that-generates-a-menu-from-a-controller.md

 title: Mvc htmlhelper that generates a menu from a controller
 ---

-<p>Simple menu system that grabs a list of actions from a single controller and creates an unordered list of links.
-To accomplish this I've created an attribute that will be applied to the action methods we want to see in the menu</p>
+Simple menu system that grabs a list of actions from a single controller and creates an unordered list of links.
+To accomplish this I've created an attribute that will be applied to the action methods we want to see in the menu

 <pre><code>public class MenuItemAttribute : Attribute {
     public int Index { get; set; }